Akatsuki667/holbertonschool-low_level_programming/bit_manipulation/README.md

-Do the task of the project "C-Singly linked lists"
+Do the task of the project "C-Bit Manipulations"

 TASKS :